abdoalsir/ET6-ELO2-HCICS/README.md

 ### MVP Components & Value

-**1. Data Aggregation Engine**
+#### 1. Data Aggregation Engine

+**Functionality:**
-:   **Functionality:** The foundation for collecting, cleaning, and **fusing**
-    structured humanitarian and geospatial data (IOM DTM, HOT OSM).
+The foundation for collecting, cleaning, and **fusing** structured humanitarian and geospatial data (IOM DTM, HOT OSM).
 It establishes API connections and performs initial data transformation.

-:   **Strategic Value:** Creates a **"single source of truth"** from multiple,
+**Strategic Value:**
-    unreliable, and fragmented data streams, addressing data interoperability.
+Creates a **"single source of truth"** from multiple, unreliable, and fragmented data streams, addressing data interoperability.

+---

-**2. Crisis Analysis Core (MVP Level)**
+#### 2. Crisis Analysis Core (MVP Level)

+**Functionality:**
-:   **Functionality:** Applying **geospatial analysis** to combine the fused
+Applies **geospatial analysis** to combine the fused data.
-    data.
 The core task is to calculate the spatial relationship between population centers (IDPs) and health services.

-:   **Strategic Value:** Identifies and analyzes **"maps of vulnerability"** by
+**Strategic Value:**
-    correlating locations of displaced populations with the availability of health facilities.
+Identifies and analyzes **"maps of vulnerability"** by correlating locations of displaced populations with the availability of health facilities.

+---

-**3. Communication & Dissemination Platform**
+#### 3. Communication & Dissemination Platform

+**Functionality:**
-:   **Functionality:** A public-facing, web-based dashboard for visualizing key
+A public-facing, web-based dashboard for visualizing key indicators.
-    indicators.
 The MVP focuses on interactive maps and data visualization.

-:   **Strategic Value:** Translates complex data into easily digestible,
+**Strategic Value:**
-    **actionable insights** for resource allocation and public health awareness.
+Translates complex data into easily digestible, **actionable insights** for resource allocation and public health awareness.

+---

 ## Core Data Sources (MVP)

 The MVP will integrate and analyze the following key open-source data streams:

 * **IOM Displacement Tracking Matrix (DTM) Data**: Provides information on the number, location, and movement of **internally displaced persons (IDPs)**.
   This data is typically available via API.

 * **Humanitarian OpenStreetMap Team (HOT) Data**: Provides geospatial data on the locations and types of **health facilities** (e.g., 'hospital', 'clinic').

+---

 ## Technology Stack (Anticipated)

 * **Data Processing:** Python, Pandas, ETL Scripts
-* **Geospatial Analysis:** Python (e.g., GeoPandas, Folium, Shapely)
+* **Geospatial Analysis:** Python (GeoPandas, Folium, Shapely)
-* **Visualization/Dashboard:** Streamlit or Dash (for interactive web presentation)
+* **Visualization/Dashboard:** Streamlit or Dash
 * **Version Control:** Git, GitHub

 ---